fastforwardlabs/mdff15-meta-learning-report/src/01-intro.md

 more accessible.
 Although not entirely production-ready, libraries like [torch-meta](https://github.com/tristandeleu/pytorch-meta), [learn2learn](https://github.com/learnables/learn2learn) and [meta-datasets](https://github.com/google-research/meta-dataset) help handle data, simplify processes when used with popular deep learning frameworks, and help document and benchmark performance on datasets.

 The rest of this report, along with its accompanying code, explores meta-learning, provides insight into how it works, and discusses its implications.
-We’ll do this using a simple, yet elegant algorithm—Model Agnostic Meta-Learning^[Model Agnostic Meta-learning for Fast Adaptation of Deep Networks (PDF)](https://arxiv.org/pdf/1703.03400.pdf)—applied to a few-shot classification problem, which was proposed a while ago, but continues to provide a good basis for extension and modification even today.
+We’ll do this using a simple, yet elegant algorithm—Model Agnostic Meta-Learning^[[Model Agnostic Meta-learning for Fast Adaptation of Deep Networks (PDF)](https://arxiv.org/pdf/1703.03400.pdf)]—applied to a few-shot classification problem, which was proposed a while ago, but continues to provide a good basis for extension and modification even today.